BGP Interview Questions For Experienced CCNA and CCNP Network Engineers

-What you know about BGP, explain some basic characteristics?
+What do you know about BGP, explain some basic characteristics?

-This is a General BGP Interview Questions most face in networking job interview.
+This is a General BGP Interview Question most face in a networking job interview.

-BGP is a path-vector protocol with following common characteristics:
+BGP is a path-vector protocol with the following common characteristics:

 - Uses TCP to transfer data, this ensures reliable delivery of protocol updates (port 179)